Prizes and Awards

 Community Service Award for Outstanding Work: This award is given annually to the student or students who, in the judgment of the committee, have embodied the spirit of selfless community service to Wabash College, Crawfordsville, and Montgomery County.
 Its purpose is to highlight and reward humanitarian actions, on a night when Wabash honors it’s finest.
 The students will receive a plaque with their name and the year won, and $100 will be sent to the charity of their choosing.
 A large plaque will be maintained in the Dean of the College’s Office.

-Joseph Johnston Daniels Awards in Philosophy of Law and Constitutional Law: Established in 1974 by Katherine D. Kane in memory of her father, Joseph Johnston Daniels, Class of 1911, the Daniels Award for the best paper in philosophy of law is given to the student whose paper most effectively provides understanding and evaluation of the philosophical bases on which the Anglo-American legal order was constructed.
-In constitutional law, the Daniels Award is given to the student whose paper most effectively evaluates the effect of the United States Constitution by a decision of the Supreme Court of the United States.
+Joseph Johnston Daniels Awards in Constitutional Law: Established in 1974 by Katherine D. Kane in memory of her father, Joseph Johnston Daniels, Class of 1911, the Daniels Award for the best paper in constitutional law is given to the student whose paper most effectively evaluates the effect of the United States Constitution by a decision of the Supreme Court of the United States.

 Fred N. Daugherty Award: Established by the Directors of H-C Industries, this award, is given (at least once every four years) to a student from Montgomery County who has shown significant intellectual and social growth and achievement as a result of the Wabash experience.